mkraft/fides/README.md

 # Fides

-Adds methods for use in Rails migrations to enfoce polymorphic associations at the database level.
+Adds methods for use in Rails migrations to enforce polymorphic associations at the database level.

 ### Longer Description